abra-code/replay/README.md

                      but printing is ordered.
 Ignored in serial execution and concurrent execution with dependencies.
   -n, --dry-run      Show a log of actions which would be performed without running them.
   -v, --verbose      Show a log of actions while they are executed.
+  -r, --start-server BATCH_NAME   Start server and listen for dispatch requests.
+"BATCH_NAME" must be a unique name
+                     identifying a group of actions to be executed concurrently.
+Subsequent requests to add actions with "dispatch" tool must refer to the same name. "replay" server listens to request messages sent by "dispatch".
+If the server is not running for given batch name, the first request to add an action starts "replay" in server mode.
+Therefore staring the server manually is not required but it is possible if needed.
   -h, --help         Display this help

 Playlist format: